veritem/springboot-template/README.md

 ## Spring boot project template

-unopinionated spring bootproject template that every body agrees on
+opinionated springboot  template that every body agrees on

-tl;dr check this first https://sbt-template.herokuapp.com/

 ### Motivation

-There a lot of tools that can help you get start with a spring boot poject like spring initializer and many others, i created this project to reduce the manual tasks i know run into when starting a new project from scratch like setup authentication, documentation and many more.
+There a lot of tools that can help you get start with a spring boot project like spring initializer and many others, i created this project to reduce the manual tasks i know run into when starting a new project from scratch like setup authentication, documentation and many more.

 ### Getting started

-Requirements

-- postgres installed locally
-- Java 11 or higher installed
+> Make sure you have java installed on your system.

 clone the repo